openfaas/docs/docs/cli/logs.md

 <RFC8601 Timestamp> <function name> (<container instance>) <msg>
 ```

-where `msg` is the container logs, this typically contains stdout and stderr of the _contianer_.
+where `msg` is the container logs, this typically contains stdout and stderr of the _container_.

 An example log output for `nodeinfo` from the function store is